0ptim/JellyChat/backend/Readme.md

 _Docs: https://flask.palletsprojects.com/en/2.2.x/quickstart/_

-To develop locally, run Flask app in debug mode.
-This will automatically reload the app when changes are made and is best to develop locally.
+To develop locally, run the app.py file.

 ```
-flask --debug run
+python .\app.py
 ```

+> The app will be available at http://localhost:8080

 ## Docker